SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/DateTime/getYear.md

 so.topic: reference
 ---

+# DateTime.getYear()

 Returns the year part of the DateTime as an integer.